Cumbia villera: History

 It was at this point that some of the most popular albums in the history of cumbia villera were released, including Ritmo sustancia by Mala Fama (2000), 100% Villero by Yerba Brava (2001), and Sólo Le Pido A Dios by Pibes Chorros (2002).
 The genre and its repercussions were widely discussed in the mainstream media, with debates in major newspapers, magazines, TV shows, and radio shows, and the phenomenon even reached television, with Tumberos (2002), and film, with El bonaerense (2002) and El polaquito (2003).

 Cumbia villera bands began touring neighbouring countries, North America, and Europe, spreading the genre beyond its original boundaries.
 This "Argentine invasion" influenced artists in other countries, including Uruguay (La Clave), Paraguay (Los Rebeldes), Bolivia (Diego Soria), Chile (Buena Huacho), and Mexico (Cumbia Zero), which contributed musically to the genre by incorporating different regional styles and influences as well as local vocabulary and slang.

 Trends in Argentine cumbia started to change by 2003, owing to the election of president Néstor Kirchner and the subsequent improvement in the nation's economy.
 Additionally, the Argentine music industry began to pressure bands to stop using controversial lyrics, and censorship from broadcasters and the COMFER reduced cumbia villera's prevalence.
 Christian advocacy in the villas also contributed to these changes.
 Newer cumbia villera bands, such as La Base and El Original, mostly avoided controversial themes and instead sang about love, naming their style cumbia base to avoid some of the stigma that cumbia villera had acquired.

 Through the first decade of the 2000s, cumbia villera continued to have a stronghold among workers and poor communities all over Latin America, with new bands forming each year.
 The biggest names in the genre continued to tour, including Damas Gratis and Pibes Chorros.
 As late as 2007, 30% of total sales in the Argentine music industry were from cumbia villera records.
-However, the genre's predominance and influence in Latin America decreased with the rise of reggaeton in the mid 2000s, and bachata and cumbia wachiturra in the 2010s.
+However, the genre's predominance and influence in Latin America decreased with the rise of reggaeton in the mid-2000s, and bachata and cumbia wachiturra in the 2010s.

 In the 2010s, promotion of cumbia villera bands by mainstream music publications like Rolling Stone, the organization of concerts at popular venues, and the close collaboration and financial production of cumbia villera bands by mainstream musicians such as Andrés Calamaro, Vicentico, and Fidel Nadal suggested that the genre was alive and well.

-To this day, cumbia villera remains known as the most aggressive, defiant, and socially conscious style of cumbia ever made.
+Cumbia villera has been considered the most aggressive, defiant, and socially conscious style of cumbia ever made.